federgraph/RiggVar-RG38/doc/Form-Actions.md

 ```

 One more thing to watch out for:
-If you have an additional need to use an action numbers in a set,
+If you have an additional need to use action numbers in a set,
-then this number needs to be below 256.
+those numbers need to be below 256.

-My action numbers have served me well so far.
+Action numbers have served me well so far.
 It may appear old fashioned,
 but a few things will perhaps be quite easy to do as a side effect.
 For example, it should be easy to have a localized version of the captions,
 short and long, without using third party code.